davidmhart/SelectionGCN/README.md

 This code has been tested with Python 3.10, PyTorch 2.0.1, PyTorch Geometric 2.4.0, and PyTorch Geometric Temporal 0.54.
 The results presented in the paper are saved as Tensorboard logs in `experiments.zip`

 ## Spatial Graph Networks
 Selection-based graph convolution can improve the performance of spatial graph tasks.
 We provide code for running standard and selection-based graph network on spatial datasets.
-The following graph networks (PyG convention), datasets, and selection functions are built-in to our code:
+The following graph networks (PyG convention), datasets, and selection functions are built into our code:

 **Graph Networks**
 - GCN